Kwiebs/Forpetswithlove/exampleSite/content/english/blog/diy-cat-scratching-post-ideas.md

 Store-bought scratching posts can cost **$50-150+**, but you can create effective alternatives for **$5-20** using materials you already have.
 The best part?
 DIY scratching posts are often BETTER than store-bought ones because you can customize them to your cat's exact preferences.

-In this comprehensive guide, you'll discover **5 easy DIY projects** that save money while protecting your furniture.
+In this complete guide, you'll discover **5 easy DIY projects** that save money while protecting your furniture.
 These aren't just random ideas—they're proven designs that cats actually use, with step-by-step instructions for every skill level.

 ---

-## Why DIY Scratching Posts Are Worth Your Time
+## Why diy scratching posts are worth your time

 ### The Economics of DIY